 Similar to the Classic Monogram in both heritage and materials, the Damier also requires special care to ensure that it ages with grace.
 Its delicate nature is equally part of its charm — just be sure you’re ready to treat it like royalty.
 Damier Azur, with its blue and cream tones, is inspired by the French Riviera.
 Damier Ebene in two shades of brown typically doesn’t have Vachetta leather and for that reason is a little more durable.

 For those of us who adore timelessness but are equally enthralled by ‘spicing things up’, there really is no better option than the Monogram in Reverse.
 Not nearly as adventurous as some of the artist collaborations, it strikes a balance of feeling both fresh and versatile.

 More importantly for the purposes of our discussion here: because the print extends to the handles and straps, this bag also offers more durability.
 If you’re someone likely to face impromptu sprints in the rain or well-meaning but handsy nieces and nephews, you may enjoy more peace of mind with a slightly less delicate item.

 First introduced in 2010, this Empreinte or embossed monogram is made from soft, durable calf leather that is very easy to take care of.
 As high-fashion as it looks, this might just be the perfect “practical” pick for new moms or anyone who potentially doesn’t want to be worried about overly delicate materials.
-While other pieces require care and refine over time, the Empreinte is consistently beautiful, durable, and in that sense — one of those rare gems in life you can count on.
+While other pieces require care and refinement over time, the Empreinte is consistently beautiful, durable, and in that sense — one of those rare gems in life you can count on.